 Computer safety – be it personal or a public computer is one necessary thing.
 Most of us have Personal Computers near us, almost every time.
 That’s not the case when you travel, though.
 In some way or another, you may be forced to use a public computer on the go.
 This may be at an Airport or when you can’t access your laptop or smartphone.
 Even worse, you may be stranded in some place without internet connectivity, where the only resort is a public Internet cafe.
 We all know that public computers are never really safe as personal ones – and, computer safety is something tougher than you think.

 Hence, you should follow some safety tips while using a public computer.
 Otherwise, you may end up losing your data, privacy and money.
 Most of these tips are seemingly simple.
-However, they can have huge impact as far as your privacy is concerned.
+However, they can have a huge impact as far as your privacy is concerned.
 Here, we have made a list of some must-follow computer safety tips.
 As a matter of fact, you may know many of these.
-Nevertheless, all of us should take a true, conscious effort to follow these steps, and to attain highest-possible privacy and security.
+Nevertheless, all of us should take a true, conscious effort to follow these steps and to attain highest-possible privacy and security.

 #1.
 Refrain from Logging in, As Much as Possible